How to plan the perfect golf vacation to the UK and Ireland

 8. Plan your itinerary carefully and give yourself some slack

 Depending on the standard of the roads it can take longer to get to golf courses and hotels than you think.
 You don’t want to be late for that precious tee time, so factor in some extra time.
-By good planning and time management you’ll make your trip a lot less stressful and allow yourself some practice time on the range before a round, plus a cup of coffee and a bacon roll (not to be missed out on…!).
+By good planning and time management you’ll make your trip a lot less stressful and allow yourself some practice time on the range before a round, plus a cup of coffee and a bacon roll to start your day.

 Druids Glen Golf Resort